jdaw1/placemat/Documentation/not_glasses.md

 * `/Alternating` = ![Alternating](images/TastingNotesStarsNameColsRowsArrangement_Alternating.png)

+Sometimes, too small a table is going to be a squeeze.
+When so, it is helpful to be able to fold the TN sheets, so they take less space, and can be rested on a smaller morsel of table.
+`TastingNotes_NumVerticalSections` defaults to `1`, and for a tight table could be set to `2`.
+Doing so suppresses the column headings, suppresses the column-separating lines, and suppresses the effect of `TastingNotesCirclesBehind`.

 ### Superfluous

 The elements of `TitlesTastingNotes` are shown at a size not exceeding `TastingNotesTitlesFontSizeMax`, and the elements of `SubtitlesTastingNotes` are shown at `TastingNotesSubtitleFontSizeProportionTitles` times the size of the `TitlesTastingNotes`.